docutils/docutils/sandbox/roff-writer/README.txt

 Why roff
 ========

-Fun, another way to make rst to postscript. roff is impressingly small and wuick.
+Fun, another way to make rst to postscript. roff is impressive small and quick.

-Anyway, Simon J. Gerraty wolunteers to work on it.
-Applause!